There are Calix offices and partners all across the globe.

 Calix is led by an experienced board and management team, who together with staff, own approximately 19.7 percent of Calix’s issued capital following listing on the ASX.
 This personal ownership and commitment is part of our culture.

-Peter Turnbull is an experienced chair and professional non-executive director of publicly listed, unlisted public, not-for-profit and early stage companies – and is chair or a member of various audit, remuneration, governance and risk management board committees.
+Peter Turnbull is an experienced chair and professional non-executive director of publicly listed, unlisted and evolving technology companies.

-Peter has a Bachelor of Law and Commerce (University of Melbourne) and over 25 years successful senior executive and corporate legal experience with some of Australia’s largest (Top 50) listed public companies in the resources, energy and industrial sectors including at Newcrest Mining, BTR Nylex and Energex.
+Peter has degrees in law and commerce (University of Melbourne) and over 25 years successful senior executive and corporate legal experience with some of Australia’s largest listed and unlisted public companies including Newcrest Mining, BTR Nylex and Energex.

-Peter also has significant corporate regulatory and government policy experience gained through working with the Australian Securities & Investments Commission and as Director, Corporate Finance at the Hong Kong Securities & Futures Commission.
-Peter is also a member of the ASIC Directors Advisory Panel.
+Peter also has significant corporate regulatory and government policy experience gained through working with the Australian Securities & Investments Commission and the Hong Kong Securities & Futures Commission.

 Current positions and directorships include:

-Peter is an Adjunct Professor at the University of Queensland (Institute of Molecular Bio-science), a former President, Life Member and Fellow of Governance Institute of Australia and a Fellow the Australian Institute of Company Directors.
+Peter is a non-executive director, former President, Life Member and Fellow of Governance Institute of Australia and is a Fellow of the Australian Institute of Company Directors.

 Because there’s only one Earth, and it’s already ours.